List of Hispanic Academy Award winners and nominees

 This is a list of Hispanic Academy Award winners and nominees by category.
-Each list details the performances of filmmakers, actors, actresses and filmmakers of Hispanic descent born outside of Latin America, Equatorial Guinea, and Spain who have been nominated for or have won an Academy Award, along with the flag of the country of their Hispanic ancestry.
-All people listed were born in the United States.
+It lists the performances of actors, actresses, and filmmakers of Hispanic descent born outside Latin America, Equatorial Guinea, or Spain who have been nominated for or have won an Academy Award, along with the flag of the country of their Hispanic ancestry.

-This list is current as of the 97th Academy Awards ceremony held on March 2, 2025.
+This list is current as of the 98th Academy Awards ceremony held on March 15, 2026.